privacyidea/php-client/README.md

 ## Requirements

-To use our API Library you have to install Curl on your machine or add curl/curl using Composer.
+To use our API Library you have to install curl on your machine.
+If you have installed our SDK with Composer you don't need to think about it, because Composer will do it for you automatically.
-To do it with Composer simply copy that line to your Terminal in your project directory:
+To avoid bugs we will also please you to install PHP >=7.4.

+## Composer

+To install our repository with Composer, run this command in Terminal:

-`composer require curl/curl`
+`composer require privacyidea/privacyidea-php-sdk`

-Remember that you have to install Composer first.
-If you will know how to install Composer, check this documentation: https://getcomposer.org/doc/00-intro.md
+Next, you have to run:

+`composer update`

+You can also decide which version of our package you want to install.
+For more information read the Composer documentation.

+To install Composer follow this link: https://getcomposer.org/doc/00-intro.md

 Required Composer version is >=2.0.